Skip to main content

 Barcelona enjoys one of the best climates of any major European city — warm, sunny, and Mediterranean year-round.
 The best overall months are May, June, September, and October — warm enough for the beach, not overwhelmingly hot, and with manageable crowds outside the July–August peak.

-Summer in Barcelona (June–August)
+Summer in Barcelona (June–August): Peak Season

 Autumn in Barcelona (September–November)

-Winter in Barcelona (December–February)
+Winter in Barcelona (December–February) and Holiday Markets

-Avoiding the Crowds
+Avoiding the Crowds and Finding Fewer Crowds

 BarcelonaSpainEuropeTravel Tips